shijithpk/2017_09_29_U17_World_Cup/README.md

 Used a lot of code snippets from stackoverflow.com, have credited them in the code when possible.

-The slideshow is best seen on mobiles, but it should look ok on desktops too.

 ######CREDITS
 * The image of the Kheleo mascot on the first slide is from [FIFA](https://extranets.fifa.com/en/mediachannel/).
 * The arrow icon used at the bottom of all slides is from [Flaticon.com](https://www.flaticon.com/free-icon/forward-right-arrow-button_61100).